-By joining us, you can also support our actions and contribute to getting this disease better known and more widely recognized.
-Beyond this noble cause, for your organization it’s about stepping up in the name of solidarity: promoting more widespread information, supporting the scientific challenges and believing in a better world.
+You can also support our actions and contribute to getting this disease better known and more widely recognized by joining us.
+Beyond this noble cause, it’s about stepping up in the name of solidarity for your organization: promoting more widespread information, supporting the scientific challenges, and believing in a better world.

 Why support the ECMTF and what are the direct advantages?

 Through your support, your organization shows that you’re linking action to words.

 Your CSR communication (Corporate Social Responsibility) makes sense and becomes a model.

 Your visibility goes beyond borders and gives you a European profile.

 Your teams come together around a real solidarity project.

 Your clients and partners see you differently, in your firm commitment.